Sarah Harris Showcases Curvy Hips In Black Lace Bra & Matching Panties

 Sarah stood in a doorway for the photo.
 She had her back arched slightly and one arm resting in front of her.
 Her other arm came up to touch her hair as she tilted her head to the side and gave a smoldering stare into the camera.

 In the background, some plain walls were seen.
 A bed made up with white blankets was also visible.
-In the caption, Sarah told her supporters that she was following a new diet that allowed her to eat what she liked, yet still lose weight.
+In the caption, Sarah told her supporters that she was following a new diet that allowed her to eat what she liked yet still lose weight.
 She also geotagged her location as Auckland, New Zealand.

-Her long, blond hair was parted down the middle.
-The locks were styled in loose curls that spilled over both of her shoulders.

 "You are such a beauty!" one follower wrote.